 - Certified copy of the articles of incorporation

 - Apostilled copy or Embassy-legalized copy of registered documents

 - Trademark Registration.

 Engaging the help of a Notary early on can therefore be invaluable to your business.
 Notaries can accompany your commercial activities from day 1, and give you the necessary advice to get ahead in your project.

 Thinking of creating a new company in Costa Rica?
 Make sure to seek expert legal advice and assistance right from the initial phases.
 The local formation process involves appointing a legal representative, and you’ll want to partner with a team who will work in the best interests of your business.

 Biz Latin Hub can help register and develop your company.
 Our suite of market entry and back-office services goes beyond filling out paperwork – we pride ourselves on making sure your legal and commercial needs are met, and our bilingual team bridges bureaucratic and cultural gaps to optimize your commercial integration into the local market.

-Reach out to our Costa Rica team at [email protected], so we can help you secure the long-term success of your business.
+Reach out to our Costa Rica team here at Biz Latin Hub, so we can help you secure the long-term success of your business.